notblinkzzz/WD-Seatwork-2-TX03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This is a MultiPage Website of a resume that has other features, such as contact forms, a side navigation bar, and more.
 It is made with numerous divs that act like a container that has columns and rows for every section, and within those containers, I can control how I want them to be displayed and such.
-The website has animations, hover/active effects, skill bars.
-I based my website on an actual sample website I found on the internet, I also resourced some of  icons, effects and others, but the creating the website itself is made from scratch.
+The website has animations, hover/active effects, and skill bars.
+I based my website on an actual sample website I found on the internet.
+I used HTML and CSS to create this website.
+I also sourced some icons, effects, and other animations from YouTube or Google, but the website itself was created from scratch.
 This project took me almost 2 days to make, and while making it, I learned lots of new things.
 <!-- Guiding Question:
 - What is the project
 - Whats the purpose